jasonraimondi/jasonraimondi.com/content/posts/004_setting-up-gogs-with-docker.md

-+++
+---
+categories:
+- ops
+comments: true
+date: "2017-09-04T00:00:00-07:00"
-title = "Setting up a private git server using Gogs" slug = "setting-up-gogs-with-docker" date = 2017-09-04 description = "Getting a private Git/Gogs server behind SSL is actually surprisingly easy to get going.
-Let's see what it takes to get a containerized Gogs + MySQL running on a VPS server behind SSL using Docker." tags = [
+description: Getting a private Git/Gogs server behind SSL is actually surprisingly easy to get going.
+Let's see what it takes to get a containerized Gogs + MySQL running on a VPS server behind SSL using Docker.
-    "gogs",
-    "ssl",
-    "nginx",
-    "lets-encrypt",
-    "docker",
-]
-categories = [
-    "ops",
-]
-comments = true
-+++
+slug: setting-up-gogs-with-docker
+tags:
+- gogs
+- ssl
+- nginx
+- lets-encrypt
+- docker
+title: Setting up a private git server using Gogs
+---

 Update: Shortly after writing this article, I found out the shortcomings of Gogs, and how Gitea, a community maintained fork of Gogs is much more active and has a lot more features.
 Gitea is a lot better than Gogs, the installation is mostly the same.